 Sayornis phoebe

 Status: Common regular spring and fall migrant east and central, uncommon west.
-Fairly common regular breeder east and east-central, rare west-central and Pine Ridge, rare casual elsewhere.
+Fairly common regular breeder east and east-central, uncommon west-central and Pine Ridge, rare elsewhere.

 Documentation: Specimen: UNSM ZM6367, 21 Mar 1903 Lancaster Co.